AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 CloudWatch — $5–8/mo per environment

 CloudWatch charges $0.50 per GB ingested and $0.03 per GB-month stored.
 A moderately active dev environment generating 5–10 GB of logs per month costs $2.50–5.00 in ingestion and pennies in storage.
-Add ECS container insights at $0.01/metric-hour and you're at $5–8/month per environment — more if you log at debug level.
+Add ECS Container Insights at $0.30/metric/month (standard) and you're at $5–8/month per environment — more if you log at debug level.

 Data transfer — $10–20/mo per environment